josephhdu/Fit-Planner/README.md

 - `fit_planner/` - Main Django app
 - `static/` - Static files (CSS, JS, images)
 - `templates/` - HTML templates

-## Contributing
-Contributions are welcome!
-Please create a pull request with detailed explanations.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.